thenumbernine/FFTactics_BlenderPlugin/README.md

 The terrain tiles are imported and custom per-face attributes are stored.
 These can be accessed from 'Geometry Nodes' -> 'Face' -> scroll right in list of face attributes to see all the extra custom ones.

 TODO:
-- separate the indexed-texture from the palettes, and make palettes somehow easily swappable in blender.
 - I'm handling ambient via assigning it to the world background color.  is this a good thing?
 - preserve quads? right now it triangulates everything, but GNS supports tris and quads.
 - preserve situations?  right now it's just reading the first texture from the first situation.